 - DII is currently implementing or has implemented various interim corrective measures to address certain conditions at the Facility.
-The interim corrective measures include: (1) batch extraction of groundwater containing hexavalent chromium; (2) in situ groundwater treatment to remove hexavalent chromium from groundwater; (3) removal of LNAPL from monitoring wells with recoverable amounts of LNAPL; and (4) removal of soils in certain areas at the Facility, including soils that contain chromium and PCBs.
+The interim corrective measures include: (1) batch extraction of groundwater containing hexavalent chromium; (2) in situ groundwater treatment to remove hexavalent chromium from groundwater; (3) removal of LNAPL from monitoring wells with recoverable amounts of LNAPL; and (4) removal of impacted soils from certain areas at the Facility, including soils that contain chromium and PCBs.

 - DII is presently evaluating options for conducting additional characterization and remediation activities at the Facility.

 - DII has agreed to submit a report to EPA when it has completed ongoing characterization and remediation activities.
 DII is keeping EPA informed of its ongoing activities through regular progress reports and other submissions.

 - Dresser anticipates transferring ownership of the Facility to an affiliate of the Salisbury University Real Estate Foundation.

 - Industrial operations took place at the Facility from approximately 1938 until 2001.
 The former manufacturing plant initially may have operated as a machine shop, but it is primarily known for its manufacture of fuel dispensing pumps for both domestic and international markets.
 Hoists for trucks and buses were also manufactured at the facility for a limited period of time.
 During the history of operations at the Facility, various wastes were reportedly generated including wastewater treatment effluent and sludge; used petroleum hydrocarbons; spent solvents from equipment cleaning; paint-based solids and sludge; and corrosive liquids and sludge from metal pre-treatment and coating operations.